 Keeping body and spirit together, Jean Jewer retains us in an intertidal zone, where a high tide of feeling fluctuates with an ebb that brings us back to concrete environmental concerns.
 She concentrates on the visceral connection to the sublime, on the mute matter of paint, and on atavistic gestures that reach down, underneath words, to mimic vital forces.
 Words and things are salvaged as necessary tools in which to express concerns about the ocean’s health, but Jewer suggests that such tools can only be meaningful in an environmental discourse if they are connected to a feeling in our bones, a feeling that nature is us.- Petra Halkes is an independent curator and art critic.

-Jean Jewer currently lives and works in Ottawa, but she returns often to her native Newfoundland.
+Jean Jewer currently lives and works in Kingston, but she returns often to her native Newfoundland.
 She received a BFA from the University of Manitoba in 1990 and continued her studies at the Ottawa School of Art, and at the Visual Arts Centre in Montreal, where she painted with Harold Klunder.
 Jewer has exhibited her work in many group and solo exhibitions in Ontario, Quebec, Manitoba and England.
 Her art can be found in corporate and private collections throughout North America and abroad.